peti12352/lego_viewer/README.md

 3.  **Configure Project Settings on Vercel:**

     - **Framework Preset:** Vercel will likely detect it as "Other" or allow you to select it.
 This is fine for a static site with a custom build step.
-    - **Build and Output Settings:**
+    - **Build and Output Settings (Located under Project Settings -> General -> Build & Development Settings):**
       - **Build Command:** Set this to `npm run build` (or `npm run build:css`).
-Vercel will run this command after installing dependencies.
+Vercel will run this command after installing dependencies from your `package.json`.
-      - **Output Directory:** This is CRUCIAL.
-Because your `index.html` is at the root and the build command generates CSS in place, you need to tell Vercel to serve the root directory. **Set the "Output Directory" in Vercel's settings to `.` (a single dot)**.
-If the Vercel UI has changed, you might need to clear the field if it defaults to `public`, or look for an option that specifies the project root.
+      - **Output Directory:** This setting is **CRUCIAL** for your project.
+        - **Why?** Vercel, by default for "Other" frameworks or static sites, looks for a directory named `public` to serve your files from.
+Your project's `index.html` is at the root, and your build command generates CSS in place (`styles/main.css`).
+        - **How to fix:** You must override Vercel's default.
+In the "Output Directory" field in your Vercel project settings, you have a few options:
+          1.  **Enter `.` (a single dot):** This explicitly tells Vercel to use the root of your repository as the output directory.
+          2.  **Clear the field:** If the field has a default value (like `public`), try deleting it completely so it's empty.
+Some platforms interpret an empty output directory field as the project root.
+        - **Verification:** After changing this setting, redeploy your project.
+The error "No Output Directory named 'public' found" means Vercel is _still_ not recognizing the root as the output.
+Double-check this setting carefully in your Vercel dashboard.
-      - **Install Command:** This can usually be left as Vercel's default (e.g., `npm install`), as it will detect your `package.json`.
+      - **Install Command:** This can usually be left as Vercel's default (e.g., `npm install` or `yarn install` if you were using Yarn), as it will detect your `package.json`.

 4.  **Deploy:** Click the "Deploy" button.

-Vercel will then install dependencies, run your build command, and deploy the contents from your specified output directory (which should be the project root).
+Vercel will then install dependencies, run your build command, and (if the Output Directory is correctly set) deploy the contents from your project root.

+**Troubleshooting Vercel Deployment:**

+- **Error: "No Output Directory named 'public' found"**: This is the most common issue for projects like this.
+It means the "Output Directory" setting in Vercel (Project Settings -> General -> Build & Development Settings) is not correctly pointing to your project's root.
+Ensure it is set to `.` or is empty, as described above.
+Make sure you save the changes in Vercel and trigger a new deployment.
+- **Outdated `caniuse-lite` warning (`Browserslist: caniuse-lite is outdated`):** This is a warning from Tailwind CSS related to browser compatibility data.
+While good to update eventually (`npx update-browserslist-db@latest` locally if desired, then commit `package-lock.json`), it does _not_ cause the "No Output Directory" error and shouldn't stop a successful deployment if the output directory is configured correctly.

 ## Usage Guide